tshepang/blog/content/computing/Rust week of 2015-06-26.rst

 - I fixed__ one oversight where someone missed removing some obsolete doc and annotations while they were removing obsolete code

-- I also fixed__ some bad code indents
+- I fixed__ some bad code indents

+- I added__ an example for reading from stdin

 __ https://github.com/rust-lang/cargo/pull/1754